vittal288/JAVASCRIPT/Assignments/questions.md

 9. Reverse the given phrase "Welcome to possible" to "possible to welcome" without using array built in array or array methods

 10. What is the deep copy and shallow copy
+11. Implement custom methods cal,apply and bind
+12. What is the use of arrowed functions in ES6, spread operators
+13. What are the difference between constructor methods and prototypes methods in js and how to implement in typescript
+14. how to create multi threading in js
+15. how to execute js code parellel and series

 # HTML
 1. How to refresh the page using meta tag and what is the use of meta tag